Gexkill/sweng2/CI/src/index.md

 **WRITE MORE**

-## Scope
+##1.2.
+Scope
 Glashfish is the official implementation of JEE.
 It is an open source project that uses svn as version system, in fact we used it to retrieve a specif version of glashfish: 64219 (of 16 Oct 2015 05:11).
-This version is the version required by the assignment since we have been assigned some methods of this version to check.
+This version is the version required by the assignment since we have been assigned some of its methods to check.
 Glashfish is a maven project, in fact we imported the pom file into intellij IDEA and we used it and sonar to test some check of the checklist. **KEEP OR REMOVE?**

 **WRITE MORE**

-## Definitions, acronyms, abbreviations
+##1.3.
+Definitions, acronyms, abbreviations

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
-* CVS: Concurrent versions system, the first(/older/former/...?) version controller system **gilles : I don't think it's the firts, it's a successor of SCCS (according to wikipedia)**
+* CVS: Concurrent versions system, a former version controller system
-* Context: Contextual Information, it's a design pattern where the the main information are stored inside one object and this object is used to pass everything
+* Context: Contextual Information: it is a design pattern that consist in storing the main information inside one object and this object is used to pass everything
-* Apache tomacat catalalina: It's an opensource web server developed by apache foundation (not oracle) for and only for servlets.
+* Apache tomacat catalalina: It is an opensource web server developed by apache foundation (not oracle) for and only for servlets.
 * Servlet: A java program that runs on a dedicated web server, that is able to elaborate http requests and reply to them.
 * MIME type: Multipurpose Internet Mail Extensions type.
 These are two-parts identifiers used to identify formats of content transmitted on the web.
 * K&R style: Identation style named after Kernighan and Ritchie, who used this style in their book "The C Programming Language".
 **WRITE acronyms find in the code**

-## Reference documents
+##1.4.
+Reference documents
 * Assignment document: Code inspection.pdf
 * Glashfish javadoc of this version: [http://glassfish.pompel.me/](http://glassfish.pompel.me/)
 * Methods assigned to each group: [http://assignment.pompel.me/](http://assignment.pompel.me/)

-## Document structure
+##1.5.
+Document structure
 * **Introduction:** this section introduces the inspection document.
-It contains a justification of his utility and indications on which parts are covered in this document.
+It contains a justification of its utility and indications on which parts are covered in this document.
-* **Classes:** this section describes the classes and the methods that have been inspected
+* **Classes:** this section describes the classes and the methods that have been inspected.
 * **Functional role:** this section describes the functional role of the class from which the methods assigned belong to.
 * **Issues list found by applying the checklist:** this section describes the issues found applying the checklist given.
 * **Other problems:** this section describes other problems found that are not strictly related to the checklist.